ddwalk77/FDIP/README.md

 also show a minor correlation.
 Since the LEVEL CATEGORY for level one was 99.35%, this is not too insightful either.

-- Crosstabs of each bivariate combination possible did not reveal anything that it not indicated above.
+-Crosstabs of each bivariate combination possible did not reveal anything that it not indicated above.

 – Chi-square & Cramer’s V on categorical data revealed a moderate relationship